MikeAlphaBravo/sinatra_independent/README.md

 ## Support and contact details

-_If you have any updates or suggestions please contact [Name] & [Name] or make a contribution yourself._
+_If you have any updates or suggestions please contact [Michael Allen Brooks] or make a contribution yourself._

 [Michael Allen Brooks]: mailto:mikealphabravo1982@gmail.com